EMSL-Computing-and-Data-Operations/science-central-documentation/docs/howto_guides/create_globus_account.md

 # Globus account association

-If you are downloading a cart whose size is more than 10 GB, [Globus](https://www.globus.org/) account is needed to download data reliably and efficiently.
+If you are downloading a cart whose size is more than 10 GB, a <a href="https://www.globus.org/" target="_blank">Globus</a> account is needed to download data reliably and efficiently.
 Once a Globus account is created, it needs to be associated with your Science Central™ account.

 If you do not have a Globus account associated with your Science Central account, the following message is seen when trying to download a cart.

 ![DP_NoGlobus](../_static/images/create_globus_account/Step00_DP_NoGlobus.jpg)

 ## Steps to create a Globus account
-1. Go to [Globus](https://www.globus.org/) website.
+1. Go to <a href="https://www.globus.org/" target="_blank">Globus</a> website.
 You will be prompted to login with a screen.
 If your organization is listed, choose that to log into Globus.
 If not, sign in with Github or Google or ORCID iD.
 The following images are shown with a Google sign in.

 ![GlobusLogin](../_static/images/create_globus_account/Step01_GlobusLogin.jpg)